spapanik/yamk/README.md

 ### Variable types

-There are five types of variables: environment variables, implicit, global, regex, and local ones.
+There are six types of variables: environment variables, argument, global, local, regex and implicit ones.
 With an increasing strength order:

+##### Environment
+All the environment variables gathered at the beginning of the execution of `yamk` are gathered into variables.
+They are the weakest variables.

 ##### Global
 A global variable is a variable specified in the `$global` meta-target.
-They are the weakest variables.

 ##### Local
 A local variable is a variable specified by the `vars` key inside a target.